Burnett School of Medicine: Teaching Facilities

-The school's primary education and research facilities are currently located on the 33-acre UNTHSC campus in the Fort Worth Cultural District, located 3 miles south of the TCU campus.
+The school's primary education and research facilities were located on the 33-acre UNTHSC campus in the Fort Worth Cultural District, located 3 miles north of the TCU campus, during the joint name time period.

 In February of 2022, TCU announced it had acquired land in the medical innovation district of Fort Worth's Near Southside neighborhood, with plans to complete a new 4-story, approximately 100,000 square foot full medical school campus in 2024.

+On September 24, 2024, the Burnett School of Medicine at TCU held a dedication for their new medical education building, named Arnold Hall in The Medical Innovation District in Fort Worth.
+The building was named to honor Ashley and Greg Arnold of Dallas, Texas who made a major gift to establish The Ashley and Greg Arnold Endowment to provide perpetual support for annual operations of the Burnett School of Medicine.
+The 95,000 square foot building is on a 5.3-acre lot featuring four floors for students, staff and faculty.

 The TCU School of Medicine has clinical partnerships with Baylor Scott & White All Saints Medical Center, Baylor Scott & White – Grapevine, Baylor Surgical Hospital at Fort Worth, Cook Children's Health Care System, JPS Health Network, Texas Health Harris Methodist Hospital Alliance Texas Health Fort Worth, and Texas Health Harris Methodist Hospital Southwest Fort Worth.